Peter Siddle: Emerging Player of the Year (2008–2009)

-Hat-trick and injury issues (2009–2013)
+Hat-trick and injury problems (2009–2013)

 Siddle had a relatively quiet 2009–10 season before a back stress fracture ruled him out of cricket in January 2010.
-He recovered from the injury in time for the 2010–11 Ashes series in Australia the next Summer.
+He recovered from the injury in time for the 2010–11 Ashes series in Australia the next summer.

 In his first Test match back, on 25 November 2010, Siddle's 26th birthday, he became the ninth Australian to take a Test hat-trick.
-Siddle had been controversially brought into the Australian side ahead of Doug Bollinger despite not having played since January, but he proved doubters wrong early in the match by taking the key wickets of Kevin Pietersen and Paul Collingwood early in England's first innings.
+Siddle had been controversially brought into the Australian side ahead of Doug Bollinger, despite not having played since January, but he proved doubters wrong early in the match by taking the key wickets of Kevin Pietersen and Paul Collingwood early in England's first innings.
 When England had reached 4/197, Siddle was brought back into the attack and took the wickets of Alastair Cook and Matt Prior in consecutive balls to be on a hat-trick.
-Stuart Broad came to the crease for the hat-trick ball, on which Siddle bowled a yorker.
+Stuart Broad came to the crease for the hat-trick ball, for which Siddle bowled a yorker.
 Broad missed the ball with his bat, so it hit his foot and he was given out leg before wicket.
 Broad referred the decision to the third umpire, but the wicket was not overturned.
 Siddle went on to dismiss Graeme Swann for his sixth wicket of the innings and almost took a seventh when wicket-keeper Brad Haddin dropped James Anderson off his bowling.
-He finished with figures of six wickets for just 54 runs, his best ever in Test match cricket, having bowled 16 overs in total.
+He finished with figures of six wickets for just 54 runs, his best-ever in Test match cricket, having bowled 16 overs in total.

 Despite a heavy series loss to England, Siddle had another successful match in the Boxing Day Test Match at the Melbourne Cricket Ground, taking 6/75 in an innings loss.
 Siddle started to enjoy more consistent success, starring against India the next summer with 23 wickets at an average of 18.65.
 During the series, he took his 100th Test wicket at the SCG on 3 January 2012 and rose to a career-high seventh in the ICC's Test bowler rankings.
 In the final match of the series he took impressive innings bowling figures of 5/49 on a batting wicket at the Adelaide Oval, even being on a hat-trick at one stage in the match.
 For this performance he was named the man of the match.